Activist in Residence Program

 The project, “Linking Urban Health Disparities in Baltimore City Neighborhoods,” will focus on highlighting the effects of the Hepatitis C virus on individual neighbors in Baltimore City.
 By utilizing heatmapping software, we will capture communities being affected at a significantly higher rate when compared to the state and national averages.
 Carefully crafted outreach material will then be deployed to local institutions within those neighborhoods who work in the space of human services.
 By doing so, we hope to encourage awareness among the local population, remove the stigma associated with the virus, and provide accessible visual data and resources.

 If you want to apply for summer 2020

 Who should apply?
 The successful applicant will meet all of the following criteria:

 - Demonstrated concern for social justice issues;

-- Able to commit to a 3-month residency period, during which you will work in our office in College Park, MD.
+- Able to commit to a 3-month residency period, during which you will work onsite in our College Park, Maryland office;

 - Can clearly articulate a project that can be carried out over the term of the residency.

 The AIR program is intended for individuals starting out in the social justice field rather than established professionals.